 Talk to a Prediabetic or a Type 2 Diabetic and the discussion usually centers around sugar since diabetes is measured by the sugar count in the blood.
 It seems to make sense but if you think deeper about the differences between Type 1 and Type 2 diabetes, then you realize the discussion should really be about the whole diet.
-Type 1 Diabetics focus on the sugar in the whole diet to determine how much insulin is needed whereas Type 2 Diabetics and Prediabetics should also be focusing on two major dietary changes: decreasing the fat (particularly saturated and trans) in their diet because it’s the fat buildup in their muscle cells preventing the effective utilization of the insulin released, and second, increasing fiber consumption.
+Type 1 Diabetics focus on the sugar in the whole diet to determine how much insulin is needed whereas Type 2 Diabetics and Prediabetics should also be focusing on three major dietary changes: decreasing the fat (particularly saturated and trans) in their diet because it’s the fat buildup in their muscle cells preventing the effective utilization of the insulin released, decreasing consumption of processed foods and soft drinks, and lastly, increasing fiber consumption.

 Other informative short (5 minutes or less) videos on Dr. Greger’s site include: